 Self-service data analytics tools can address the 3 challenges of Data Visualization

 (1) The size of data, (2) the diversity of data types, and (2) the speed of data processing; these are the 3 challenges you might face when approaching not only data visualization, but also all the processes that precede: data collection, data exploration, and data analysis.
 Even experienced data professionals and their BI may fail to address these challenges adequately.
-But self-service data analytics tool can be helpful.
+But self-service data analytics tools can be helpful.

 The size of data: Traditional BI tools may be screwed up when dealing with too large datasets; much less visualize them.
 On the other hand, most modern data analytics tools are designed with advanced analysis.
 This powerful data-crunching capability prepares the tools for any volume of data, say, thousands of tenants and TBs of data.
 The tool scales as your data scales.
 With the right tool, you can focus fewer efforts on collecting and analyzing data, and more on visualizing data to gain better insights.